 Green space and history in the heart of Salford

-The first records of Ordsall Hall date back to 1177, since then the hall and surrounding land have been owned by several families and individuals, most notably including the Radclyffes, before eventually serving as a working men’s club and clergy school until subsequently being purchased by Salford council in 1959.
+The first records of Ordsall Hall date back to 1177, since then, the hall and surrounding land have been owned by several families and individuals, most notably the Radclyffe family, before eventually serving as a working men’s club and clergy school until subsequently being purchased by Salford council in 1959.
 In the past decade, the hall underwent major restorations which allowed new areas of the building to become accessible as well as ensuring that the building will be functional for another eight hundred years.

 Find out for yourself what makes this home so culturally valuable with a guided tour of the hall.
-Running every Sunday at 2pm the tour takes you through the 15th century house.
-There are many hidden architectural gems to be found within such as a rare plaster ceiling of Italianate ‘lozenge’ design, as well as medieval paintwork depicting pomegranates and oak leaves.
+Running every Sunday at 2pm the tour takes you through the underside of this 15th century house.
+There are many hidden architectural gems to be found within, such as a rare plaster ceiling of Italianate ‘lozenge’ design, as well as medieval paintwork depicting pomegranates and oak leaves.

 During the restoration process of Ordsall, an emphasis was put on using as much of the original materials as possible and returning the building’s historical features to prominence with minimum intervention.